-Realizing the Smart Grid will require, to greater or lesser degrees, smart sensors and controls, broadly accepted communications platforms, advanced tools for planning and operation and dynamic pricing.

-It will also require clear standards for interconnection and metrics.
-Constantly communicating, proactive and virtually self-aware, the Smart Grid has been described as a complex ecosystem.
+Realizing the Smart Grid will require, to greater or lesser degrees, smart sensors and controls, a broadly accepted communications platform, advanced tools for planning and operation and dynamic pricing.
+It will also require clear standards for interconnection, performance and metrics.
+Constantly communicating, proactive and virtually self-aware, the Smart Grid has been described as something of an ecosystem.